digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_participants.rst

 Keys Initialization
 -------------------

-Besides a namespace key and a signing key a participant node also has an encryption key that it uses to encrypt transactions.
+Besides a namespace key and a signing key a participant node also has an asymmetric encryption key that it uses to decrypt encrypted transactions.
 Key are created automatically, however, if you are manually setting up your participant node you must use the following commands to generate your signing keys (for namespace and signing) and the encryption key: